iqr-lab/robot-learning-class/lab7/README.md

 | T2      | Knock object | "knock the white condiment bottle" | Medium |
 | T3      | Wipe surface | "wipe the stove top" | Low |

-Baseline success rate for PI_0.5:

-lift the eggplant: 5/5, put the eggplant in the pot: 4/5

-knock the white condiment bottle: 3/5

-wipe the stove top: 3/5

 Some other tasks include:

 ```